Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs: Introduction

-\subsection{Stabilizing Graphs}
+\subsection{Stabilizing graphs}

 Many geometric graphs such as the MST and the $K$-NN graph, have local dependence, that is, addition/deletion of a point only effects the edges incident on the neighborhood of that point.
-This was formalized by Penrose and Yukich \cite{py} using stabilization.
-To describe the notion of stabilization, few definitions are needed.
+This was formalized by Penrose and Yukich \cite{py}, using the notion of stabilization.
+To describe this, a few definitions are needed: A subset $S\subset\R ^{d}$ is said to be \emph{locally finite}, if $S\cap C$ is finite, for all compact subsets $C\subset\R^{d}$.
+A locally finite set $S\subset\R ^{d}$ is \emph{nice} if all the interpoint distances among elements of $S$ are distinct.
+If $S$ is a set of $N$ i.i.d. points $W_{1}, W_{2}, \ldots, W_{N}$ from some continuous distribution function $F$, then the distribution of $ \llVert W_{1}-W_{2} \rrVert $ does not have any point mass, and $S$ is nice almost surely.